Writing

 Preface

 This story is a walkabout through the technologies that connect and entertain billions of people.
 Interwoven is the journey to map the multiverse.
 What kind of person even thinks about mapping the multiverse?
-The kind of person whose first major world wide event was watching an unscripted reality show on a fuzzy black and white TV.
-I was sitting on the floor at the neighbor’s house where we had gathered to watch the first astronauts walking on the moon.
-It was unscripted, except for, “One small step for man.
+The kind of person whose first major world wide event was watching the first moon landing.
+I was sitting on the floor of the neighbor’s house where a group of us gathered to watch the event live on a fuzzy little black and white TV.
+The capsule landed with two astronauts aboard.
+Neil Armstrong stepped out onto the moon and said those immortal words, “One small step for man.
 One giant leap for mankind.”

 Technology started slow with three channels on the tube TV which developed into streaming video on high definition flat screens with computer animation.
-Music reached me from a few stations on a small AM transistor radio.
-Communications changed from hand written letters and house phones, to internet chat, email, mobile voice and video calls and music.
+Music had reached me from a few stations on a small AM transistor radio.
+Communications changed from hand written letters and house phones, to internet chat and email, to mobile voice and video calls.

 The good old days?
 Come on!
 I prefer what Gen X company founders initiated: smart cars, Wikipedia, YouTube, Google Search and Translate, and generation Y leading the way with OpenAI.
-And, there’s the wonderful sciences of space telescopes and extraplanetary mars rovers.
+And, there is the wonderful sciences of space telescopes and extraplanetary mars rovers.

 Social views and cultural icons have changed.
+Batman was humorous.
 Spider-Man was a low-res TV cartoon character.
-Batman was humorous.
+Now, he's swinging across the Spider-Verse, an animated multiverse.
 My teen music was Led Zeppelin’s Immigrant Song, AC/DC on the Highway to Hell, The Doors were Riders on the Storm, Elton John was the Rocket Man, David Bowie was Ziggy Stardust, Rush would Fly by Night, Bruce Springsteen was Born to Run, Fleetwood Mac would Go Their Own Way, Jimmy Buffet was in Margaritaville, Billy Joel was the Piano Man, and Meat Loaf was a Bat Out of Hell.
-My beginner books: Peanuts, my first novel: Dracula, The Hobbit, Foundations, Ringworld, Dune, The Day of the Triffids, and Johnathan Livingston Seagull.
+My beginner books: Peanuts, my first novels: Dracula, The Hobbit, Foundations, Ringworld, Dune, The Day of the Triffids, and Johnathan Livingston Seagull.

 J.K.
 Rowling is a generation Jones writer.
 At each book release there were lineups at worldwide midnight bookstore events.
 Other gen Jones greats: Princess Diana, Michelle and Barack Obama.
 Generation Jones in the movies: Keanu Reeves, Mike Myers, Michael J. Fox, Jim Carrey, Tom Hanks, Tom Cruise, Whoopi Goldberg, Michelle Yeoh, and Peter Jackson.
 In sports: Michael Jordan, Wayne Gretzky, and Garry Kasparov the world chess champion who played against the IBM supercomputer Deep Blue.